 Marriage counseling is designed to focus on the relationship between spouses or partners, and not on a clinical mental health diagnosis.

 What are my payment options?

-At Lewisville Family Counseling, all of our counselors are currently credentialed with Blue Cross Blue Shield (except Blue Value, Blue Local, or Medicare policies), and we are happy to file your insurance claim for you.
+At Lewisville Family Counseling, almost all of our counselors are currently credentialed with most Blue Cross Blue Shield plans (except Blue Value, Blue Local, Blue Home, or Medicare/Medicaid policies), and we are happy to file your insurance claim for you.
 Often, when clients call their insurance company, they find that they have a deductible, co-insurance, or co-payment; that payment can be made at the time of your session by cash, check, or credit card.
 Many people do not realize that they also have the option to pay for counseling privately.
 When people pay privately, Lewisville Family Counseling offers the option of providing a superbill, which you can in turn submit to your insurance company for reimbursement should you choose to do so.
 Your insurance company can tell you what your out of network benefits and eligibility for reimbursement would be.
 If you choose to submit a superbill, please be aware that any diagnosis that has been assessed will appear on your superbill and will become a part of your permanent health record.
 If you choose to pay privately and not submit a superbill, that will not be the case.
 We can also provide receipts which may be tax-deductible (without the need for a diagnosis!).